MicrosoftDocs/win32/desktop-src/NetMon2/irtc-connect.md

 ---
-Description: 'The Connect method connects the NPP to the network by using a specified NIC and provides configuration information for the connection.' ms.assetid: 'd017c2a3-a832-4084-b21b-0cca428c5360'
+Description: The Connect method connects the NPP to the network by using a specified NIC and provides configuration information for the connection. ms.assetid: d017c2a3-a832-4084-b21b-0cca428c5360
-title: 'IRTC::Connect method'
+title: IRTCConnect method
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # IRTC::Connect method